 The Recommended Daily Intake (RDI) amount for Vitamin C was raised a while back, almost across the board for all men, women, and children.
 What used to be 60mgs per day for men, now stands at 90 for non-smokers and 120 for smokers.
 If this seems quite low to you, bear in mind that this is the amount needed just to prevent certain illnesses like scurvy, not necessarily the amount for keeping the body in perfect running order.

 Many of the fertility studies showing the benefits of vitamin C were done using supplements of 1000mgs, 3000mgs, and sometimes even more per day.

-If you’re dealing with male infertility it may be wise to supplement the husbands diet with a good quality vitamin C supplement, especially if he’s not getting it through food.
-(I know how finicky some husbands can be about vegetables and you can find a quality whole foods vitamin C on Amazon).
-Some practitioners also recommend increasing the vitamin C supplementation right before and during ovulation to help the sperms mobility.
+If you’re dealing with male infertility it may be wise to supplement the husband’s diet with a good quality vitamin C supplement, especially if he’s not getting it through food.
+(I know how finicky some husbands can be about vegetables and you can find quality whole foods vitamin C on Amazon).
+Some practitioners also recommend only increasing the vitamin C supplementation right before and during ovulation to help the mobility of the sperm.